 Here are helpful chair caning instructions on how-to cane chair seats by hand, lace or strand and a little chair caning video to whet your appetite, too.
 Enjoy!

-CHAIR CANING INSTRUCTIONS–HOW-TO WEAVE A LACE CANE SEAT
+CHAIR CANING INSTRUCTIONS–HOW TO WEAVE A LACE CANE SEAT

 You’ve probably run across the lattice-look weaving on some chair frames that your grandmother had or you saw at a flea market.
+Or maybe you even have some yourself that need repair.
+Well, here’s how we fix them and you can too!

 This page might contain affiliate links.
 In the event of a sale, I will receive a small commission at no extra cost to you.